kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 ```

-We can retrieve them from `ClusterLoadBalancing` and match them with the policy.
+We can retrieve them from `ClusterLoadAssignment` and match them with the policy.
 First, we need to retrieve all tags from inbounds so we can determine our location and match it with endpoints.

 Pseudo algorithm: